If you’re planning a trip to Banff, you might have seen ads for something called the Columbia Icefield Skywalk in Jasper National Park.

 How it works

 The Icefield Skywalk experience starts at the Glacier Discovery Centre and involves a short bus ride to the actual Skywalk platform.
 The interpretive centre and glass-bottomed Skywalk actually overlook the Sunwapta Valley – roughly 6km away.
-There are no views of the Athabasca Glacier.
+There are no views of the Athabasca Glacier, only views of the small glacier above and to the left of it.

 At the end of the short bus ride, you’re dropped off and slowly herded into the exhibit with an audio guide.
 Don’t worry, the audio guides are offered in plenty of languages if English isn’t your native language.